caphefalumi/WordToExcel/README.md

   pip install tk
   pip install pywin32
   ```
-- **Clone Repository**: Clone this repository to your local machine using the Git version control system.
+- **Clone Repository**: Clone this repository to your local machine using the Git version control system or simply download the zip.

 ## Installation